Visit Whitstable - Hints and Tips

 One of our favourite walks is the Saxon Shore walk from Seasalter to Faversham.
 Not only does the walk provide picturesque landscapes, but you'll come across some very nice places to stop for a coffee or a beer.

 Another great walkway is The Street which is a half mile shingle strip.
 This beautiful area is exposed at low tide, so make sure you check in with us on when that will be!

 There is plenty in the way of entertainment in Whitstable, and while we can recommend the below, feel free to contact us so we can tell you what is currently on during your stay.

 One of the main tourist attractions is the Horsebridge Art Center.
 Here you'll find a myriad of different art shows, films, and performances that are a great way to pass the time and create more enjoyable memories of your visit.

-If you've planned a weekend visit, then the Duke of Cumberland is the place to be come Sunday.
-You'll find world class live music here, as well as amazing decor and furniture.
+If you've planned a weekend visit, then the Duke of Cumberland is the place to be come on a Sunday.
+You'll find world class live music here, as well as an amazing ambience and vibe.
 With The Duke playing host to both young and old, and allowing pets in too, it is a great atmosphere for all who visit.

 Another hot spot to visit in Whitstable town is the Black Dog Micropub, which plays host to a wide selection of great craft beers.

 Map of how to get to Whitstable Town Center